How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 If you don't have a steam cleaner at home, there's the option of doing things manually.
 You will need a paint scraper and some boiling water.
 You should also have a pair of knee-pads (since you will be on your hands and knees a lot) and safety gloves.

 Use the scraper to remove as much of the glue from the subfloor as you possibly can.
-This can take quite some time.
+This can take some time.

 Once that's done, boil some water and pour it onto the glue.
 Pour enough to cover the entire floor.
 Leave it soaking for 10 minutes.
 In that time, the heat will work its magic and soften the glue.